 Commissions have included two large oils of Rufford Abbey for the Council Chamber in Nottingham, and he was artist-in-residence at Garsington Opera.

-His work is in the collections of Hammersmith Hospital, Paris Blues Restaurants and Lindblad Travel and Nottingham Council.
+His work is in the collections of Hammersmith Hospital, Paris Blues Restaurants and Lindblad Travel.
 The Bridgeman Art library at www.bridgemanimages.com holds over forty images of his paintings.

 His most recent exhibition in London was at the Piers Feetham Gallery, and he exhibited again in the Wylye Valley Art Trail in 2025.
 He divides his time between studios in London and Fonthill Gifford.